Portfolio-Adv-Software/.github/README.md

 I made a research plan that should be relevant to both my individual project and the group project.
 This plan can be found [here](https://github.com/Portfolio-Adv-Software/Kwetter/blob/main/Documentation/annotated-ResearchPlan-KoenEvers.pdf).

 1.3: Sprint 2
 I have been gathering knowledge on my research project. and hope to conclude it in sprint 3 or 4.
+I also researched what the tech stack for my group project should look like and substantiated why in this [document](https://github.com/S-A-RB05/.github/blob/main/profile/Technology%20justification.md)